[This website is only a prototype; it is not an organisation yet.

 Details are subject to change with feedback and more brainstorming.]

-The NeuroDivergent Community Alliance (NDCA) implements the Action For Autistics Masterplan (AFAM) to provide strategic and sustainable community-led solutions for supporting autistics (as an alternative to costly conventional approaches).
+The NeuroDivergent Community Alliance (NDCA) implements the Action For Autistics Masterplan (AFAM) to provide strategic and sustainable community-led solutions for supporting autistics that also greatly reduce the lifetime cost of autism support.
 These include affordable services like peer-to-peer insurance and products like rugged tablet casings not addressed by existing organisations.

 The biggest long-term strategic impact we can make is to provide safe spaces for autistics to provide and receive support.
 The second biggest is to support caregivers in providing humanistic homeschooling to autistic children.
 The third biggest is to develop the mental resilience of autistics so that they can overcome their limitations and support peers to do the same.

 Autistic peer chat communities are essential sources of support preventing autistics from becoming socially withdrawn and mentally ill, especially in between occasional visits to mental health professionals.
 However, ad-hoc volunteers running these communities are unable to adequately support their peers especially when they also require support.

 Autistics within online communities are also exposed to predators and cheats who take advantage of their naivety, loneliness and social isolation.
 An example is a male autistic acting as a supportive big brother while lending his online identity to unknown non-autistics to sexually groom adult male autistics.
 Despite the community leaders’ joint advice to stay away from him, many autistics joined his private chat groups and events.